juicetinliu/Interactive-Lab-Hub/Lab 4/README.md

 ### Works Like

 In later iterations, it was decided that both the camera and proximity sensor would work together in the system.
-To detect the presence of a person and start the machine, the proximity sensor would be used to save power and computing.
-Once the system starts, the camera - which would be more computationally intensive - could then also be used for object detection to see if the person leaving is wearing a mask or holding an umbrella.
+To detect the presence of a person and start the machine, the proximity sensor would be used to save power and computing while idle.
+Once the system starts, the camera - which would be more computationally intensive - could then also be used for object detection to see if the person leaving is wearing a mask or holding an umbrella, or even detect things such as the person's mood or whether the room's lights are on/off.

 ![WorkLike](https://github.com/juicetinliu/Interactive-Lab-Hub/blob/Spring2021/Lab%204/Part%202%20Work%20Like%20n.png)